petetum/Bebop-Media-Exporter/README.md

-# Bebop Export Media to USB by PeteTum
-For exporting media files from your Bebop Drone / Bebop 2 to external USB drive.
+# 'Bebop Media Exporter' for exporting media files to a USB drive.
+Copyright (C) 2016-2017  Pete Tum http://github.com/petetum
+v1.4 beta - 18/08/2017

+This script is for PARROT BEBOP and BEBOP 2 Aircraft ONLY

   !!!!!!
 CAUTION !!!!!!
-  As per confirmed by PARROT CUSTOMER SERVICE AND SUPPORT Any modifications on Telnet voids the warranty.
+As confirmed by PARROT CUSTOMER SERVICE AND SUPPORT Any modifications on Telnet voids the warranty.
 BY USING THIS UTILITY YOU WILL VOID YOUR DRONE'S WARRANTY!

-This script is for PARROT BEBOP and BEBOP 2 Dones. v1.4 alpha - 10/08/2017

 Find me on youtube.
 https://www.youtube.com/c/PeteTum